What is an Independent Internship?

 - Stipend to help with expenses (only unpaid Independent Internships are eligible)

 Requirements of Independent Internships

 To participate in FEP Independent Internships, a student must:

 - Be a current first-year, sophomore, or junior, when applying.

 - Identify an experience that meets the minimum Field Experience Program requirements:

-- Be a minimum of 6 weeks in duration and a total of 192 hours during the non-enrolled summer months.
+- Be a minimum of 6 weeks in duration and a total of 192 hours for one opportunity conducted during the non-enrolled summer months.

 - Complete the appropriate "I Want to Participate" (with grant proposal / without grant proposal) form by selecting the appropriate link provided above and complete the program requirements: